arpitjain099/phoenix/python/projects/phiphi/docs/getting_started_with_pipeline_jobs.md

 # Getting Started with Pipeline Jobs

-The PhiPhi Pipeline Jobs are a set of prefect flows (python functions) that can be used to collect and process social media data.
-They are designed to be used by developers who want to do their own social media data collection and processing.
-This is best for developers that are working on just a couple of projects and they want to process these data locally.
+**PhiPhi Pipeline Jobs** are a set of Python-based Prefect flows designed for developers who need to collect and process social media data independently.
+These flows allow for flexible, customizable data pipelines that can be executed locally, giving developers full control over how they collect and process data.

-Unfortunately we didn't yet get the time to make this documentation.
-Please reach out to us or give it a go your self.
-We would love to see someone else make/use this.
+## Who Should Use PhiPhi Pipeline Jobs?

+* **Target Audience**: Developers looking to manage their own social media data collection and processing pipelines.
+* **Use Cases**: Ideal for working on a limited number of projects, where local data processing and custom pipelines are preferred over larger, cloud-hosted systems.

+If you are comfortable with Python and want more control over your data collection and processing workflows, PhiPhi Pipeline Jobs are a great choice.

+## Features

+* **Customizable**: Write your own data processing logic using Python and Prefect.
+* **Local Execution**: Run and manage flows on your local machine for smaller projects.
+With data persisted in to google cloud's big query.
+* **Extensible**: Integrate with other tools and systems as needed.

+## Documentation Status

+We are still working on comprehensive documentation for PhiPhi Pipeline Jobs.
+In the meantime, here’s how you can get started:

+* **Clone the repository** and explore the existing Prefect flows in the pipeline_jobs directory.
+* **Experiment** with modifying and running the flows locally to suit your project's needs.
+* **Reach out** to us if you have any questions or need assistance.
+We’re here to help!

+## Contribute

+If you're interested in contributing to the project by improving the documentation or adding new features, we would love to collaborate with you.
+Whether you're a seasoned developer or just getting started, any contribution is welcome!

+Feel free to open issues or pull requests with any improvements you make, and let's build something impactful together.